SaharHashemi/customer-churn-api/README.md

 ## 📝 Notes

 - The model file (`telco_churn_models.pkl`) is excluded from git (see `.gitignore`)
-- Make sure to upload your model file to your cloud platform
+- Make sure to upload model file to cloud platform
 - For production, consider adding authentication and rate limiting
 - The application runs on port 8000 by default